tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 These parameters are responsible for interpretation of clustering results for data which dimensionality was reduced by a specific algorithm (see "4.2.
 Config file" section).
 Since the results of all algorithms are similar, we will focus on clustering and cluster interpretations for data reduced by t-SNE algorithm.
 If you want to perform and save interpretations for data reduced by other algorithms, you can simply replace zeroes in the parameters above with other 1 or other number.

 Let's look at output cluster distributions and what features were selected for these distributions:
-1. With textual columns, 2 clusters:
+1. With textual columns (features), 2 clusters:

-2. Without textual columns, 3 clusters:
+2. Without textual columns (features), 3 clusters: